hamzayassin/docs/docs/cs2/becomeadmin.md

 slug: becomeadmin
 id: cs2-becomeadmin
 title: "CS2: Become as admin"
-description: "How can I become an admin on my CS2 Pro server from FSHOST"
+description: "How can I become an admin on my CS2 Pro server"
 sidebar_label: "Become an Admin"
 ---